ene07/REACH-NFT-AUCTION-team-72/Readme.md

 ```

 The auction is started without a starting bid price.Each bidder submit bids simultaneously without knowing each other's bid(blindly) then the Auctioneer goes through  d bids and make his pick(highest bid)
-The winner is given a window to claim is nft item , when the time passes without any claim, the nft item is transferred back to the Actioneer.
+The winner is given a window to claim is nft item , when the time passes without a claim, the NFT item is transferred back to the Actioneer.

  ### Assertion insertion and checks

- Our  assertion takes into the account that the balance of NFT item in our contract is same as the number minted
+ Our  assertion takes into the account that the balance of NFT item in our contract is same as the number minted.

  ```
     assert(balance(nftId) == supply, "balance of NFT is wrong")